sanjaiyan-dev/util-easy/Readme.md

 ### `memoize<T extends Function>({ callback, optimistic }: MemoizeParams<T>)`

-Returns a memoized version of the provided function.
+Returns a memoized version of the provided synchronous function.

-- `callback`: The function to be memoized.
+- `callback`: The synchronous function to be memoized.
 - `optimistic`: Set to `true` for optimistic memoization and `false` for pessimistic memoization.

+### `memoizeAsync<T extends Function>({ callback, optimistic, maxRetry }: MemoizedAsyncParams<T>)`

+Returns a memoized version of the provided asynchronous function.

+- `callback`: The asynchronous function to be memoized.
+- `optimistic`: Set to `true` for optimistic memoization and `false` for pessimistic memoization.
+- `maxRetry`: Maximum number of retries for async memoization.

-### `lowPriority(callback: IdleRequestCallback): void`
+### `lowPriority(callback: IdleRequestCallback)`

-Runs a low-priority task using either `requestIdleCallback` or `queueMicrotask`.
+Executes a low-priority task using either `requestIdleCallback` or `queueMicrotask`, depending on browser support.

-### `lowPriorityWithTimeout({ callback, timeout }: LowPriorityWithTimeoutParams): void`
+### `lowPriorityWithTimeout({ callback, timeout }: LowPriorityWithTimeoutParams)`

-Runs a low-priority task with a timeout.
+Executes a low-priority task with a specified timeout using either `requestIdleCallback` or `queueMicrotask`, depending on browser support.

-- `callback`: The function to be executed.
-- `timeout`: Timeout in milliseconds.

 ## Note: Early Development Stage

-The `util-easy` package is currently in a very early stage of development, with much more to come.
-Both session storage and local storage create a copy in the cache for even faster access.
-The memoize function runs tasks in the background without blocking to update the cache if the optimistic parameter is set to true.
+This package is currently in a very early stage of development.
+More features are planned, and your contributions and feedback are welcome!
+Session storage and local storage create a copy in cache for even faster access.
+The memoize function will run tasks in the background without blocking to update the cache if the optimistic parameter is set to true.

 Feel free to contribute to the project on [GitHub](https://github.com/sanjaiyan-dev/easy-util) or reach out on [Instagram](https://www.instagram.com/sanjaiyan_dev/) for any inquiries or collaborations.